Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/feed-the-beast/rules/_index.md

 On your turn, **feed the beast!**

 * Place one of your food tokens on the beast.
-* If your payment is part of the Menu, you get the reward listed.
+* If your payment is part of the Menu, you get a choice: either **take the reward** listed OR **upgrade** a food token of yours.
-* If not, you paid the wrong food and anger the beast.
-Either draw a new food token (Tier 1) OR skip your next turn.
+* If not, you paid the wrong food and anger the beast. **Downgrade** a food and draw a new Tier 1 food from the supply.

+"Upgrade" means you trade that food for one that's exactly 1 Tier higher.
+As expected, "Downgrade" means trading food for one exactly 1 Tier lower.

 Higher tier foods can **substitute for ANY lower tier** food.
-For example, if you want to pay Bread for something (Tier 1), you can also pay Pie instead (Tier 2).
+For example, if you want to pay Bread for something (Tier 1), you can also pay any Tier 2 food instead (such as Pie).

 Once the beast has **10 food tokens** (or more), it **resets**.
-The active player swaps the Menu for a new one from the market, then clears all food from the beast.
-(Refill the market as needed.)
+The active player swaps the Menu for a new one from the market, then clears all food from the beast (back to the supply).
+Refill the market as needed.

 That's it!
 Have fun!

+{{< rules-example id="turn" >}}

 {{% /rules-block %}}